-On today’s date in 1833, Hamilton incorporated as a city — the oldest in Ontario — and would play host to various militias throughout its early, war-torn history.
+On today’s date in 1833, Hamilton incorporated as a city – it’s Ontario’s oldest – before playing host to various militias throughout its early, war-torn history.

-These militias included the 1st and 2nd Companies of Volunteer Rifles (formed in 1855) the Volunteer Highland Company (formed in 1856), the 13th Battalion of Volunteer Militia (formed in 1862) and finally the Royal Hamilton Light Infantry (RHLI), which was featured on a Canada Post stamp issued in October 2012.
+These militias included the 1st and 2nd Companies of Volunteer Rifles (formed in 1855); the Volunteer Highland Company (formed in 1856); the 13th Battalion of Volunteer Militia (formed in 1862); and the Royal Hamilton Light Infantry (RHLI), which was featured on a 2012 stamp issued by Canada Post.

-The stamp commemorated the Hamilton militia’s 150th anniversary, depicting four uniformed soldiers from throughout its 150-year history.
-The group’s name is underneath the soldiers, with the date “1862-2012” along the left side.
+The stamp commemorates the Hamilton militia’s 150th anniversary and depicts four uniformed soldiers from throughout its 150-year history.
+The group’s name is underneath the soldiers with the date “1862-2012” along the left side.

 It was designed by Sputnik Design Partners with illustration by Sharif Tarabay.

 “We set out to depict and honour the service and sacrifice of every single person who has served proudly and bravely for this great country since 1862,” David Sasha, of Sputnik Design, told Canada Post.